 There is little value in having a document that you do not understand.
 What will happen if a customer asks you about the contract or wants to vary it or breaches it?
 Such a situation could be very damaging to your business.

 A fundamental issue to be aware of with your commercial contracts is whether you deal with other businesses or consumers.
 With the latter, notwithstanding that you may want to include exclusion clauses or clauses limiting liability, when dealing with consumers, they will have certain statutory protections and rights such as the Unfair Contract Terms Act 1977, which the Courts are likely to intervene with to vary a contract which is seen as excessive and generally unfair, especially if there is an unequal bargaining power between the parties.

-If you need contract solicitors for a commercial contract, we are an experienced, practical and cost effective choice.
+If you need contract lawyers for a commercial contract, we are an experienced, practical and cost effective choice.
 We have offices in North London and Central London, convenient for clients anywhere in London or beyond.